-Strengthening the role of the SETA as an intermediary body to facilitate the transformation and responsiveness of the skills development ecosystem
+2.13 Continuing to strengthen the role of the SETA as an intermediary body

 SETAs as intermediary bodies are uniquely positioned to drive change in the skills development ecosystem.
-Various researches conducted by merSETA and engagement with merSETA stakeholders have identified challenges and opportunities for improvement in the skills development value chain and system.
+Various research conducted by merSETA and engagement with merSETA stakeholders have identified challenges and opportunities for improvement in the skills development value chain and system.
 Funding of initiatives aimed at driving the transformation or innovation in the skills development ecosystem to improve efficiencies will therefore need to be encouraged and supported.
 The SETA should partner with other leaders and innovators in civil society, government and HEIs to lead change in key areas such as digital transformation and other reforms.
+To this end the merSETA has highlighted the following actions: